bcarlsenca/SNOMED-DB-Load-Scripts/src/test/resources/README-announcements.txt

 -- US Edition September 1:

-Fall is upon us!
-Announcing #SNOMEDCT DB load and transitive closure scripts for the 20230901 US Edition!
+Spring is upon us!
+Announcing #SNOMEDCT DB load and transitive closure scripts for the 20240301 US Edition!
 Out-of-the-box support for #Postgres, #Oracle, #MySQL, and #MariaDB.
 #MakingTerminologyEasy #MakingSnomedEasy #snomed
 https://www.westcoastinformatics.com/products/db-load-scripts

 ----

-Is it January already?!
-Announcing #SNOMEDCT DB load and transitive closure scripts for the 20240101 International Edition!
+Spring is upon us!
+Announcing #SNOMEDCT DB load and transitive closure scripts for the 20240301 US Edition!
 Out-of-the-box support for #Postgres, #Oracle, #MySQL, and #MariaDB.
 See https://westcoastinformatics.com/products/db-load-scripts  #MakingTerminologyEasy #MakingSnomedEasy #snomedct

 This freely available solution enables one to load their #SQL database with the latest editions of #SNOMED.

 ### UMLS Users Mailing List
-Subject: 20240101 SNOMEDCT DB load and transitive closure scripts
+Subject: 20240301 SNOMEDCT DB load and transitive closure scripts

 Hi all,

-NLM recently posted the Jan 01, 2024 update of the SNOMEDCT INT Edition.
+NLM recently posted the March 01, 2024 update of the SNOMEDCT US Edition.

 For those interested in interacting with SNOMEDCT data through a relational database, we have a utility to make it easy to load the data into a Postgres, Oracle, MySQL (or MariaDB) database.